 - For pressure ratings of flanges or unions, see flanges and unions in the installation procedures section of this manual. - Pressure ratings of Sch.
 40 and Sch.
-80 molded or cut threads are 50% of solvent cement systems.
-Please see table in the Threaded Joints and Threading of PVC and CPVC Pipe section of this manual. - For pressure ratings of valves or other system components, always consult the technical recommendations from the manufacturers of those products.
+80 molded or cut threads are 50% of solvent cement systems. - For pressure ratings of valves or other system components, always consult the technical recommendations from the manufacturers of those products.